salmanamir95/SmartRoutePlanner/README.md

 ### 1.1 Purpose

-The purpose of this document is to define the Software Requirements Specification (SRS), architectural design, structural blueprint, and DevSecOps strategy for the Smart Route Planner, a system that calculates optimal travel routes while simulating live traffic conditions.
+This document outlines a comprehensive Software Requirements Specification (SRS), architectural overview, modular breakdown, and DevSecOps strategy for the **Smart Route Planner** project.
+The goal of this system is to provide users with optimal travel routes, including real-time traffic simulation and rerouting capabilities.
+It is intended to serve a wide range of users from daily commuters to logistics firms needing route optimization and live traffic responsiveness.

 ### 1.2 Scope

-The system is intended for commuters, logistics providers, and fleet managers.
-It will provide route planning, ETA estimation, and traffic simulation.
-Key components include:

-* A frontend map interface (Angular)
-* A backend API gateway and microservices (.NET Core)
-* PostgreSQL for persistent data storage
-* External routing APIs (Mapbox, OpenRouteService)
+The Smart Route Planner system is a **web-based application** composed of three main subsystems:

+* **Frontend**: Built using Angular, this interface allows users to input destinations, view maps, simulate traffic, and receive optimized routes.
+* **Backend**: A .NET Core microservice-based API system that calculates routes, simulates traffic, authenticates users, and connects with external APIs like Mapbox and OpenRouteService.
+* **Database**: A PostgreSQL relational database for storing user data, route history, traffic simulations, and more.

 ### 1.3 Target Audience

-* Developers and Engineers
+* **Developers**: Frontend and backend engineers implementing the system
-* DevOps and Security Teams
+* **DevOps and Security Teams**: Handling deployment, monitoring, and securing the system
-* Product Managers
-* Stakeholders
+* **Product Managers**: Overseeing the delivery and alignment with requirements
+* **Stakeholders**: Decision-makers evaluating the system’s success and usage

 ### 1.4 Definitions

-* **Waypoint**: Intermediate routing location
+* **Waypoint**: A defined intermediate stop between a source and a destination.
-* **ETA**: Estimated Time of Arrival
+* **ETA**: Estimated Time of Arrival calculated based on current and predicted traffic conditions.
-* **BFF**: Backend for Frontend
+* **BFF (Backend-for-Frontend)**: An API tailored specifically for the frontend, reducing over-fetching and under-fetching.
+* **API Gateway**: A central API layer that routes requests to respective microservices.

 ---